-Cannabis Cultivation will conservatively use water at a rate of 347,173 gallons per year for one acre (43,560 square feet) of cannabis canopy according to the Humboldt County Environmental Impact Report (Ascent 2019).
+Cannabis Cultivation will conservatively use water at a rate of 347,173 gallons per year for one acre (43,560 square feet) of cannabis canopy (or 17.4 gallons per square foot of licensed canopy) according to the Humboldt County Environmental Impact Report (Ascent 2019).

 Cannabis nurseries are a relatively new industry, with little in the way of publicly available research to determine water use.
-If the same water use rates from cultivation are used, which should be higher than vegetative plants and clones that typically use less water than mature flowering canopy, water demand estimates for the 6,000 sq. ft. greenhouse would use approximately 47,820 gallons per year.
-The immature cultivation area on Parcel 2 of 200 square feet would use approximately 1,594 gallons per year.
+If the same water use rates from cultivation are used, which should be higher than vegetative plants and clones that typically use less water than mature flowering canopy, water demand estimates for the 6,000 sq. ft. greenhouse would use approximately 104,400 gallons per year.
+The immature cultivation area on Parcel 2 of 200 square feet would use approximately 3,480 gallons per year.

 Cannabis Processing Areas and Employee areas will also use water.
 Most of the water use within the building footprint will originate from facility and support services such as restrooms, kitchen uses, and fire safety.
 According to the US Energy Information Administration, water for offices and similar areas use on average 12.5 gallons per square foot of space per year (US Energy Information Administration 2012).
+Based on the Trinity County EIR water use rates, 45,619 gallons are expected per employee.

-The total annual water demand for all proposed uses is calculated at 529,887 gallons of water annually.
-The water needed for commercial cannabis operations is planned to be supplied primarily by rainwater catchment and the proposed groundwater well(s).
+The total annual water demand for all proposed uses is calculated at 426,106 gallons of water annually.
+The water needed for commercial cannabis operations is planned to be supplied primarily by rainwater catchment and the existing groundwater well(s).

-CalEEMod was used to calculate the water demand based on the Land Use types available General Heavy Industrial, General Light Industrial, General Office Building, Hardware/Paint Store, and other non-asphalt surfaces.
+CalEEMod was used to calculate the water demand based on the Land Use types available General Heavy Industrial, General Light Industrial, General Office Building, Hardware/Paint Store, and other nonasphalt surfaces.
 Based on default values, the water demand would be a total of 14.49 million gallons.
 Because the CalEEMod Land Use Types do not accurately reflect cannabis activities, but instead reflect traditional industrial and retail activities, this number is extremely conservative.
 This number is not a reliable representation of the total water demand of the proposed project.